 Saddles used to ride and exhibit gaited or park horses, such as the Lane Fox saddle, are rather limited in use.
-They retain many of the advantages of the hunt-jump saddles - they are lightweight and allow ease of communication.
-However, they place the rider so far behind the withers that the only way for the rider to be in balance with the horse is to have the horse well collected and working off its quarters.
-This style of saddle provides minimum security for the rider; any rider must learn to ride such a saddle properly.
+They retain many of the advantages of the hunt-jump saddles-being light weight and allowing ease of communication.
+However, they place the rider so far behind the withers that the only way for him to be in balance with his horse is to have the horse well collected and working off its quarters.
+This style of saddle provides minimum security for the rider, and any rider must learn to ride such a saddle properly.
 There is nothing "sissy" about the Lane Fox saddle.

-Dressage saddles provide the rider with maximum ease of communication with the horse and keep the rider in perfect balance and form, whether the horse is highly collected or mildly extended, all within the rather narrow limits of tradition.
+Dressage saddles are designed for accommodating women's ankle-length skirts.
+Although they are used for other styles of riding, they are not preferred.
+The design of this kind of saddle provides the rider with maximum ease of communication with the horse and keeps the rider in perfect balance and form, whether the horse is highly collected or mildly extended, all within the rather narrow limits of tradition.

-There are many saddles designed for specific purposes other than those previously mentioned.
-These include side-saddle, trick saddle and special show or display saddle.
+There are many saddles designed for very specific purposes other than those previously mentioned.
+These include side-saddle, trick saddle, and special show or display saddle.
 These saddles are very specific in their design.
 Using them for anything other than their intended purpose should be discouraged.
-Safety, comfort of the rider and ability to maintain soundness of the horse must be considered before beauty or the desire for a unique design.
+Safety, comfort of the rider, and ability to maintain soundness of the horse must be considered before beauty or the desire for a unique design.